Route, Gear, Food and Training – Te Araroa Trail Planning

 When my start date drew near I downloaded the current season’s trail notes and maps, and kept a copy on my phone for use on the trail.
 I printed the maps on A3 size paper colour, double-sided, and posted them to myself in my resupply boxes.

-I took courses on how to cross rivers safely, and how to navigate properly.
+I took courses on how to cross rivers safely (with the Waikato Tramping Club), and how to navigate properly.
 This was invaluable.
 Contact OTNZ if you’d like to do a course in New Zealand.

-Food-wise I massively over prepared and sent numerous resupply boxes.
-For some reason I thought I wouldn’t want to hitch out to resupply, but it was really easy.
+Food-wise I massively over-prepared and sent far too many resupply boxes.
+For some reason, I thought I wouldn’t want to hitch out to resupply, but it was really easy.

 - I would advise sending resupply boxes to St Arnaud, and Arthurs Pass – you can hitch out to resupply at other locations e.g. Nelson (for the Richmond ranges), Hanmer Springs (Boyle village) and Methven (Lake Coleridge)..